How to Make a Nutrition App With No Mistakes [2026 Overview]

 We delivered a full-cycle solution, including a Flutter mobile app, admin panel, and deep integration with the client’s PaaS platform, ensuring compliance with 510(k) FDA Medical Device Registration standards.
 Our software replaced an outdated iOS app, enabling real-time hydration tracking, secure data storage, and program management.

-As a result, a client received a scalable, FDA-ready solution that is now powering multiple partner programs and expanding nationwide.
+As a result, our client received a scalable, FDA-ready solution that is now powering multiple partner programs and expanding nationwide.

 Build a diet app with our experts